user18130814200115-2/swayscripts/leaveempty/README.md

 # Leave Empty
-Afetr quitting the last window in a workspace, move to the previous workspace in the list.
+After quitting the last window in a workspace, move to the previous workspace by number.

 ## NOTE
 - Quite untested